Hamama: Ottoman period

 Hamama, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517.
 In first Ottoman tax register of 1526/7 the village had a population of 31 Muslim households and one bachelor, and it belonged to the nahiya of Gaza (Gaza Sanjak).
 In the tax registers of 1596 it had a population of 84 Muslim households, an estimated 462 persons.
 The villagers paid taxes on goats and beehives, in addition to occasional revenues; a total of 6,800 akçe.
 All of the revenue went to a waqf.
 Its residents came from various places, including the Hauran, and Egypt.
+During this time, the village functioned as an important stop between Isdud and Majdal 'Asqalan along the Cairo-Damascus road.

-The seventeenth-century traveller al-Nabulsi recorded that the tomb (qabr) of Shaykh Ibrahim Abi Arqub was located in the village, while the Syrian Sufi teacher and traveller Mustafa al-Bakri al-Siddiqi (1688-1748/9) (ar) visited Hamama in the first half of the eighteenth century, after leaving al-Jura.
+The seventeenth-century traveller al-Nabulsi recorded that the tomb (qabr) of Shaykh Ibrahim Abi Arqub was located in the village, while the Syrian Sufi teacher and traveller Mustafa al-Bakri al-Siddiqi (1688–1748/9) (ar) visited Hamama in the first half of the eighteenth century, after leaving al-Jura.

 Marom and Taxel have shown that during the seventeenth to eighteenth centuries, nomadic economic and security pressures led to settlement abandonment around Majdal ‘Asqalān, and the southern coastal plain in general.
 The population of abandoned villages moved to surviving settlements, while the lands of abandoned settlements continued to be cultivated by neighboring villages.
 Thus, Hamama absorbed the lands of Ṣandaḥanna, Mi‘ṣaba, and excluded the lands of Bashsha, an exclave of al-Majdal.

 Hamama appears on Jacotin's map drawn-up during Napoleon's invasion in 1799, though its position is interchanged with that of Majdal.
 In 1838, Hamameh was noted as a Muslim village in the Gaza district.

 Local administrative restructuring began in the 1860s as tanzimat reforms were implemented at the district level.
 The construction of the "quarter system"—the partition of village land among groups of families—led to significant economic development, as evidenced by village land usage in the early twentieth century.

 In 1863, the French explorer Victor Guérin visited the village, and noted a mosque constructed with ancient materials.
 The village had a population of "at least eight hundred souls".
 He further noted: "The gardens of Hamama are outstandingly fertile.
 They are divided by living fences of huge cactus pears, and are planted with olive, fig, pomegranate, mulberry and apricot trees.
 Here and there slender palm trees and broad treetops of sycamore trees rise above them."

 An official Ottoman village list from about 1870 showed that Hamame had 193 houses and a population of 635, although it only counted the men.